Australian railway signalling: Two Aspect Dwarf Signals

-Heavier suburban traffic on the Melbourne network saw a greater strain on the block working then used, which required a large number of manned signalboxes to enable trains to run close together.
+Heavier suburban traffic on the Melbourne network saw a greater strain on the block working then used, which required a large number of staffed signalboxes to enable trains to run close together.
 As a result, it was decided to adopt power signalling under the Automatic Block System (ABS) of safeworking, where the presence of trains automatically control the signals after them, providing a safe distance between trains.
 Introduced from 1915, the system was based on American speed signalling practice with GRS2A upper quadrant mechanical signals with two arms able to indicate up to 5 different speed aspects to train drivers.
 These signals were later replaced by colour light signals which are the standard today, but the old mechanical style remained until 2001.

 A variant of the Automatic Block System, Automatic and Track Control (ATC) has since been introduced, which provides the same benefits as ABS on single lines of track, while still ensuring only one train in a section at a time.
 Centralised Traffic Control was also introduced in the 1960s on the new standard gauge line to Albury, and then on the main interstate line to Adelaide, allowing trains to be directed from a distance.

 Today little mechanical signalling remains, with local signal boxes controlling signals abolished from many areas as part of the Regional Fast Rail project.
 Today the suburban network and busier regional lines use variants of Automatic Block Signalling, while quieter lines use the Train Staff and Ticket or Train Order systems of safeworking.
 Train protection has also progressed, with the Train Protection & Warning System also introduced on major passenger lines.

 Victorian Three Aspect Signal indications

-Medium speed is usually 40 km\h, but can be 65 or 80 km\h if a '65' or '80' indicator is displayed with the medium speed signal.